Mcameron-cdu/DAN-EXT-45/README.md

 ---

 ## References
-If we use external resources for coding or explanations, we will add the references here in APA style.
+If we use external resources for coding or explanations, we will add the references here.